Virginia: Religion

 Virginia enshrined religious freedom in a 1786 statute.
-Though the state is historically part of America's Bible Belt, the 2023 Public Religion Research Institute (PRRI) survey estimated that 55% of Virginians either seldom or never attend religious services, ahead of the national average of 53.2%, and that the percent of Virginians unaffiliated with any particular religious body had increased from 21% in 2013 to 29% in 2023.
+Though the state is historically part of America's Bible Belt, the 2025 Public Religion Research Institute (PRRI) survey estimated that 49% of Virginians either seldom or never attend religious services and that the percent of Virginians unaffiliated with any particular religious body had increased from 21% in 2013 to 27% in 2025.
 The 2020 U.S. Religion Census conducted by the Association of Religion Data Archives (ARDA) similarly found that 55% of Virginians attend none of the state's 10,477 congregations.
 Overall belief in God has also declined in the South region, of which Virginia is a part, from 93% of respondents in Gallup surveys from 2013 to 2017, to 86% in 2022.

 Of the 45% of Virginians who were associated with religious bodies in the 2020 ARDA census, Evangelical Protestants made up the largest overall grouping, with 20.3% of the state's population, while 8.1% and 2% were mainline and Black Protestant respectively.
 Baptists, 84% of which are counted as Evangelical, included 9.4% of Virginians in that census.
 Their major division is between the Baptist General Association of Virginia, which formed in 1823, and the Southern Baptist Conservatives of Virginia, which split off in 1996.
 Other Protestant branches with over one percent of Virginians included Pentecostalism (1.8%), Presbyterianism (1.3%), Anglicanism (1.2%), and Adventism (1%).
-The 2023 PRRI survey estimated that 46% of Virginians were Protestants, with 14% each as White Evangelical, White Mainline, and Black, though these numbers include individuals who report not attending services.
+The 2025 PRRI survey estimated that 43% of Virginians were Protestants, mainly split into 15% White Evangelical, 14% White Mainline, and 11% Black Protestant, though these numbers include individuals who report not attending services.